Skip to content

 For Python API usage, install plugins as regular dependencies:

-uv add geoparquet-io gpio-pmtiles
+uv add geoparquet-io gpio-myplugin

-pip install geoparquet-io gpio-pmtiles
+pip install geoparquet-io gpio-myplugin

 Available Plugins